-- B. Two members of the technical evaluation panel must be knowledgeable and trained in applying methodologies of the United States Army Corps of Engineers Wetland Delineation Manual (January 1987), Wetland Plants and Plant Communities of Minnesota & Wisconsin (S. Eggers and D. Reed 1997), Wetlands of the United States (United States Fish and Wildlife Service Circular 39, 1971 edition), and Classification of Wetlands and Deepwater Habitats of the United States (Cowardin, et al., 1979 edition), including updates and supplements, and any modifications or guidance provided by the board.
+B. Two members of the technical evaluation panel must be knowledgeable and trained in applying methodologies of the United States Army Corps of Engineers Wetland Delineation Manual (January 1987), A Hydrogeomorphic Classification for Wetlands, United States Army Corps of Engineers (August 1993), and Classification of Wetlands and Deepwater Habitats of the United States (Wetlands Subcommittee, Federal Geographic Data Committee and United States Fish and Wildlife Service, 2013), including updates, supplements, replacements, and any modifications or guidance provided by the board.
 The panel must also be knowledgeable and trained in evaluation of wetland functions and the resulting public value.
-The panel may seek advice and assistance from others with additional expertise to help the panel in its work. - C. The technical evaluation panel, if requested to do so by the local government unit, the landowner, or a member of the panel, must make technical findings and recommendations regarding applications, the scope of this chapter and the act, the applicability of exemption and no-loss standards, wetland functions and the resulting public value, direct and indirect impacts, possible violations of this chapter and the act, enforcement matters under part 8420.0900, comprehensive wetland protection and management plans and implementing rules and ordinances, and other technical issues related to implementation of this chapter.
+The panel may seek advice and assistance from others with additional expertise to help the panel in its work.

+C. The technical evaluation panel, if requested to do so by the local government unit, the landowner, or a member of the panel, must make technical findings and recommendations regarding applications, the scope of this chapter and the act, the applicability of exemption and no-loss standards, wetland functions and the resulting public value, direct and indirect impacts, possible violations of this chapter and the act, enforcement matters under part 8420.0900, comprehensive wetland protection and management plans and implementing rules and ordinances, and other technical issues related to implementation of this chapter.
 The panel must review applications for replacement of public road projects submitted according to part 8420.0544, banking projects according to parts 8420.0700 to 8420.0755, and replacement wetland monitoring as provided in parts 8420.0800 to 8420.0820.
 The panel must provide its findings to the local government unit for consideration.
 For violations of this chapter that may result in the issuance of an enforcement order, the panel must consult with the enforcement authority.